nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Find a Person : `find`

-Find person and displays the persons that match the keyword.
+Displays the persons that match a given keyword.
+After which, the filtered list can be reset using the `reset` command.

+Format:
-Format: `find KEYWORD`
+- To display the matching persons: `find KEYWORD`
+- To return to the main list: `reset`

 Example:
 - Find all the people named David: `find david`